bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 And the nice thing is that now, because she has pre-committed her remote nonce, she can generate that partial signature and the nonce all in one step.
 So she needn't ever store her own remote nonce.
 In fact, you can just toss it out.
-She'll send it with Funding Creative and never, ever worry about it again.
+She'll send it with funding_created and never, ever worry about it again.
-The other thing that she's gonna send with a Funding Creative message is also her own local nonce, such that Bob can later create a partial signature and then it's gonna be signed with Bob's own remote nonce and Alice's local one.
+The other thing that she's gonna send with a funding_created message is also her own local nonce, such that Bob can later create a partial signature and then it's gonna be signed with Bob's own remote nonce and Alice's local one.
 And this scenario, once again, because Bob has not pre-committed to his own remote nonce, he can very trivially generate it randomly as he's doing the signature and then as soon as he has a signature he can toss it out because he will never ever need it again.
 With the channel operation we have pretty much the same thing.
-You know we have the commitment sign and remote and act messages where we do pretty much the same nonce exchanges.
+You know we have the commitment_signed and revoke_and_ack messages where we do pretty much the same nonce exchanges.
 When we send a commitment sign, we just need to send the remote nonce, such that Bob can then use a partial signature and revoke an act, as well as any revoke an act, he will send one for the next step.
 He'll send the local nonce for the following iteration of the channel exchange.
 But really, there isn't much of a difference between channel opening and channel operation.
 Really the most important thing is that you have to have separate nonces for your own local commitment transaction and for the remote commitment transaction and it's something that can be a bit of a pain to keep track of.
-One thing I will note is if you think that your node setup is such that you will never ever possibly have to sign a local commitment transaction with your own private key multiple times, then in principle, you don't even need to update your own local nonce, because there would never be a nonce freeze.
+One thing I will note is if you think that your node setup is such that you will never ever possibly have to sign a local commitment transaction with your own private key multiple times, then in principle, you don't even need to update your own local nonce, because there would never be a nonce reuse.
 However, it is something that is very hard to guarantee, so for the purpose of safety, please ignore I said that.
 Well, we have pretty much covered the thing that `Taproot` enables with the nonce communication.
 Even though on-chain the footprint is smaller, with the nonces we do have this additional headache that all of you who are implementing Lightning protocols are going to have to be cognizant of.
 But that is not the only thing that `Taproot` does.
-`Taproot` also, as I have alluded to earlier, allows us to have Tap trees, where instead of having just one massive, dare I say, inscrutable script, especially with all this up-if, up-else nesting, we can very cleanly divide the spend paths into their separate tab branches.
+`Taproot` also, as I have alluded to earlier, allows us to have Tap trees, where instead of having just one massive, dare I say, inscrutable script, especially with all this OP_IF, OP_ELSE nesting, we can very cleanly divide the spend paths into their separate tab branches.
 And one of them just happens to be so trivial that we don't even need a script spend for it.
 We can just use the keyspend path.
-So with our vacation pubkey or vacation key, we can sign and spend a transaction lightning immediately.
+So with our revocation pubkey or revocation key, we can sign and spend a transaction lightning immediately.
 Because it's unencumbered by any sort of `OP_CSV`, delays, whatever, that is the obvious candidate that is going to end up as the key spend path.
 So In `Taproot`, the cheapest way to spend a commitment transaction is going to be using their vacation fee.
 With the ScriptSend path, for the regular local output, it just has a self-delay.
 We don't really need any other scripts that has other than the one that has this to self delay.
 There is some discussion as to whether we want to prepend one or something to `OP_CSV`, but I don't think the discussion is quite done yet.
 The idea is that we're gonna beat the scripts into a manuscript parsers and generators and then see what the optimal script output is.
-But just reading this, people might be confused because they'll say, oh, if check safe passed, but say to circulate is 0, will it go through?
-To solve the layout, this should never be 0.
+But just reading this, people might be confused because they'll say, oh, if check safe passed, but say to_self_delay is 0, will it go through? to_self_delay, this should never be 0.
 But there's going to be a follow-up case where there's going to be a bigger question.
 So for `HTLC` offers, and I don't really want to go into accepted `HTLC`s because they're so similar to offered `HTLC`s.
 We still have the same situation that the revocation key is the unencumbered spend path and for that reason, it becomes the key spend.
 For script spend paths, We now have two situations.